-Interest in November election seems high on first day of early voting period in east Tennessee
+Interest in November election seems high on first day of early voting period in East Tennessee

-CARTER & SULLIVAN COUNTY, Tenn.
-(WJHL) Interest in the November election looks to be very high.
+CARTER & SULLIVAN CO., Tenn.
+(WJHL) — Interest in the November election looks to be very high.

-People were greeted with long lines at voting locations around the region as early voting officially got underway in Tennessee, Wednesday.
+People were greeted with long lines at voting locations around the region as early voting officially got underway in Tennessee on Wednesday.

 All across Northeast Tennessee long lines have been spotted at voting locations for the first day of the early voting period.
 Voters from both Sullivan and Carter counties spoke on why they chose to exercise their right to vote.